pierrechls/super-pixels/README.md

 ### super-pixels

 Image processing project realised in IMAC Engineering School.
 This website was created only in an visual approach, no back-end work has been done.
-The goal was to introduce the concept of image segmentation, list some existing methods and illustrate possiibles applications.
+The goal was to introduce the concept of image segmentation, list some existing methods and illustrate possibles applications.

 ![](https://pierrechls.github.io/super-pixels/images/preview.png)